NuclearPhoenixx/n-body-problem/README.md

 ---

-You can spawn as many objects as you like with arbitrary parameters such as mass, radius, etc. This however is at the moment only possible through code, GUI is still work in progress.
+You can spawn as many objects as you like with arbitrary parameters such as mass, radius, etc. This however is at the moment only possible through code, GUI is still somewhat work in progress; pull requests are greatly appreciated!

 ### Parameter description following.